© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Westwood Common, 150m north of Blackmill is a scheduled monument protected by Historic England under reference 1013991.
 View the official record →

-Bowl barrow on Westwood Common, 150m north of Blackmill, is a Neolithic or Bronze Age funerary monument consisting of an earthen mound with a distinctive bowl-shaped profile.
+Bowl barrow on Westwood Common, 150m north of Blackmill is a Bronze Age burial mound located in Yorkshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1013991.

 Bowl barrow on Westwood Common, 150m north of Blackmill is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1013991.